 A curriculum that meets this cultural standard:

-1. recognizes that all knowledge is imbedded in a larger system of cultural beliefs, values and practicIMG_0534es, each with its own integrity and interconnectedness;
+1. recognizes that all knowledge is imbedded in a larger system of cultural beliefs, values and practices, each with its own integrity and interconnectedness;

 3. incorporates contemporary adaptations along with the historical and traditional aspects of the local culture;